 If there’s one thing I’ve learned, it’s that beloved books make great birthday party themes.
 At the age of two, our two-year-old Maggie was seriously obsessed with one book: Mary Engelbreit’s Mother Goose.
 And so it was decided: a nursery-rhyme birthday party!
 I had fun with the invitation wording: The Humpty Dumpty cake, on the other hand, was not so fun.
 I tried my best … Continue reading Mother Goose Birthday Party

 Last night’s opening ceremonies in Sochi brought back memories of a favorite birthday theme: the Olympic party.
 When Sam turned six he was passionate about both sports and geography.
 He especially loved to draw flags, so an Olympic-themed party was a perfect fit.
-The invitation was simple and bold: (If you like this invitation, it is available for $10 in my Etsy store.
-I will … Continue reading An Olympic Birthday Party
+The invitation was simple and bold: The cake was a cinch to decorate: five Olympic rings, served with patriotic plates and napkins: … Continue reading An Olympic Birthday Party

 What is it about Dr. Seuss books that makes kids want to hear them again and again and again?
 I pretty much had The Cat in the Hat memorized around Maggie’s third birthday, so a Seuss-themed party was a natural choice!
 The invitation was a bit wordy, but it definitely set the tone: For this party I decided to go with a pull-apart cupcake cake.
 I … Continue reading Dr. Seuss Birthday Party